romanharnastaeu/romanharnastaeu/README.md

 🏗️ **Full-Stack Expertise** - From React frontends to Node.js backends and database optimization
 ⚡ **Performance-First** - Proven track record of 30%+ optimization improvements in production

-🔗 **Emerging Tech** - Hands-on experience with blockchain, smart contracts, Ai, and Web3 ecosystems
+🔗 **Emerging Tech** - Hands-on experience with blockchain, smart contracts, and Web3 ecosystems
 🎓 **Continuous Learning** - Currently advancing skills in Computer Programming & Analysis at Seneca Polytechnic

 ---